gnzsnz/apt-cacher-ng/README.md

 A docker image to run a local [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/) for your containers and servers.

+The container will run cron daily to clean-up the cache.

 ## Build the Image <a name="build-image"></a>

 To build the image you will need to edit the `.env-dist` file with your prefered setup